Collingswood, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 41.33 mi of roadways, of which 31.06 mi were maintained by the municipality, 8.29 mi by Camden County and 1.98 mi by the New Jersey Department of Transportation.

 U.S. Route 30 and U.S. Route 130 are the main highways serving Collingswood.
 County Route 561 also passes through the borough locally called Haddon Avenue.

 Media

-The Retrospect, a weekly newspaper with an online component covering local news in Collingswood and surrounding communities, is headquartered on Haddon Avenue.
-In addition, Patch Media has a Collingswood hyperlocal website.
+The Retrospect, a weekly newspaper founded in 1921 that covers local news in Collingswood and the surrounding suburban communities (with a companion news website), is headquartered on Haddon Avenue.
+In addition, NJ Pen, a hyperlocal news site covers Collingswood and the surrounding suburbs, and Patch Media has a Collingswood website.
 Collingswood is in the Philadelphia media market.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Collingswood include: